Lymah123/100-days-of-code/daily-journal.md

 Day 21: 15/12/24

-- I read about heroicons as a popular React and Tailwind CSS library.
+- I read about hero icons as a popular React and Tailwind CSS library.
 - I learned the key differences between solid and outline icons and when to use either of these two
-- I also learned about Mini and Micro heroicons.
+- I also learned about Mini and Micro hero icons.
 - I completed the dashboard.
 I want to add the Dark and light mode functionality.
 I started with it but not working as I expected yet, I will be doing some troubleshooting on that.
 - I wrote and published a blog post on week 3 of this #100DaysOfCode journey.

 Day 22: 16/12/24

-- I added dark mode feature on the app frontend
+- I added a dark mode feature on the app frontend
 - I setup backend APIs for organizing documents with S3 integration
 - I started with the backend APIs for deleting documents with the S3 integration